13 min read

-Those experiencing any of these symptoms may benefit from practicing some of our recommended solar plexus chakra healing exercises so life force energy can flow freely through the human body.
+Those experiencing these symptoms may benefit from practicing some of our recommended Solar Plexus chakra healing exercises so life force energy can flow freely through the human body.

 Warrior pose (Virabhadrasana): Step your right foot forward, Bend your front knee 90 degrees, and pivot the back heal to form a 45-degree angle for stability.
 Inhale and bring the arms straight up beside the ears.
 Hold this for five to ten breaths, then repeat on the other side.
 This pose will allow warrior energy to flow freely through the body, supporting chakra healing.